Panama Papers and Europe: Spain

-On April 15, 2016, José Manuel Soria was forced to leave his post as acting Minister of Industry, Energy and Tourism when the Panama Papers revealed that he and his family had maintained several offshore societies on tax havens during the previous decades.
+On April 15, 2016, José Manuel Soria was forced to leave his post as acting Minister of Industry, Energy and Tourism when the Panama Papers revealed that he and his family had maintained several offshore societies in tax havens during the previous decades.
 Soria initially denied this, but reports kept leaking that contradicted him.
-On April 14, a company came to light that he had owned on Jersey until 2002, while mayor of Las Palmas.
+On April 14, a company came to light that he had owned in Jersey until 2002, while mayor of Las Palmas.
 Soria was put in a critical political position as a result of his confusing and changing explanations on the issue, and resigned the next day.

 He is not the only prominent Spanish politician who had offshore companies.

-Former IMF president Rodrigo Rato, vice-president in the conservative government of prime minister José María Aznar, had more than €3.6 million in two offshore companies.
+Former IMF president Rodrigo Rato, vice-president in the conservative government of Prime Minister José María Aznar, had more than €3.6 million in two offshore companies.
 He has been charged by Spain with alleged tax offenses, money laundering and corruption among individuals in other cases of corruption.

 Micaela Domecq-Solís, the wife of Miguel Arias Cañete, currently the European Commissioner for Climate Action and Energy and formerly the EU Minister of Agriculture, Food and Environment, also opened shell societies.

 The Spanish Royal Family is also involved in this tax scandal: Princess Pilar of Borbón, Duchess of Badajoz, sister of former King Juan Carlos I and aunt of the current King, Felipe VI, had an offshore corporation for 40 years, until the abdication of her brother.
 She assembled a company called Delantera Financiera, in 1974, and was its president and administrator.
 She initially denied this when her name appeared in the Panama Papers.
 Her husband, who died in 1991, was secretary-general of the corporation.
 His son, Bruno Gomez-Acebes, is treasurer and manager of this company.
 The name of Amalio de Marichalar, the count of Ripalda and the brother of Jaime de Marichalar, the former husband of the king's daughter, Elena de Borbón, also appears.

 Moreover, in a huge corruption scandal involving the royal house, Iñaki Urdangarin and his business associate in the Nóos foundation, were advised by Mossack Fonseca to move funds.

 Two great-grandchildren of the dictator Francisco Franco, Francisco and Juan José Franco Suelves set up registered societies in the British Virgin Islands through Mossack Fonseca.
 Juan José Franco opened Malini Investments in 1997, being director in 2012 and closed in 2013.
 He told the newspaper El Confidencial he was "absolutely ignorant".
 Francisco Franco Suelves, his older brother, also opened Vamfield Alliance Limited in 1997 as a director.

 Oleguer Pujol, son of Jordi Pujol, former President of the Generalitat of Catalonia, granted the diversion of a commission of 6.8 million euros from the sale of an office to an opaque society, which repaid, with another offshore company, about 5 million more.
 His Pujol family, parents and children, are charged with several counts of tax fraud and corruption, among other crimes.